top of page

 The kitchen is spaciously designed and fully equipped with ample worktops, a breakfast bar with stools under, a Fan assisted oven, electric hob, microwave oven, dishwasher, washing machine and a fridge with an icebox.
 Ample storage cupboards, stocked with plenty of crockery, cutlery and cooking utensils.
 The Lodge has its own heating and air-conditioning unit.

+In the sitting room area, there are two easy comfortable fireside chairs.
+The TV.
+There is internet connection.
+The double wardrobe is spacious, and there are other good sized storage cupboards.
 Through double French doors there is a small private terrace with a table and chairs for eating outside or just sitting enjoying your space.
 Access to The Lodge is gained through a private gateway, leading onto the terrace.
 Or you may wish to take the picnic chairs provided onto the Village Green, just opposite, and relax there with your favourite book.

 The Lodge is somewhat tucked away, yet in the heart of a pretty quiet Sussex village, with excellent restaurants and a 15th century public house selling locally brewed beers and excellent local wines and champagnes.
 There are also in the village, a wealth of boutique shops.
 We also have a well stocked delicatessen, selling artisan breads, local cheeses and other delicacies, a wealth of coffee shops where you can sit and watch the world go by, an independent wine merchant who will show you local and international champagnes, wines and beers etc., a well stocked green grocer and a family run butcher, should you wish to buy food and cook back at The Lodge.
 Within a stones throw, Morley's restaurant would be a perfect place for you to read your morning paper with your morning coffee and a Danish pastry or enjoy lunch or dinner there.
 In the village we have a Theatre Playhouse, showing locally performed plays and current and classic films.
 More films are on show at various village halls in the surrounding area should you not wish to go into the Brighton cinemas.